mugojames254/Edge-Guided-Slicing-and-Inference/README.md

 # Edge Guided Slicing

-This project uses edge density to determine the slicing parameters for an image and performs object detection using a YOLOv8 model.
+This project uses edge density to determine the image slice parameters dynamically through yolov8 model object detector.

 ## Files

 - `dynamicOverlap.py`: Contains the `edgeDensity` function which calculates the edge density of an image and determines the slicing parameters.
-- `edge_guided_slicing.py`: Uses the `edgeDensity` function to get slicing parameters and performs object detection on the sliced image.
+- `edge_guided_slicing.py`: Uses the `edgeDensity` function to retrieve slicing parameters.

 ## Usage